septentrio-gnss/mosaicHAT/README.md

 <img src="stiching_vias.PNG" width="60%">

-For more details on interference please refer to mosaic's [Hardware Manual](HWManual.pdf).
+For more details on antennas and interference please refer to mosaic's [Hardware Manual](HWManual.pdf).

 Following is the first antenna part of board layout.
 The center of SMA connector is copper freed to prevent undesired capacitance due to high copper density.